 - (a) Review by Village Engineer.
 The Village Engineer or his designee shall be responsible for administering this Chapter.
-As part of the administration of this Chapter, the Village Engineer may: - (1) Adopt regulations governing the placement and modification of communications facilities consistent with the requirements of this Chapter and applicable state and federal law, including regulations governing collocation and resolution of conflicting applications for placement of both wireline and wireless communications facilities; - (2) Interpret the provisions of this Chapter; - (3) Develop acceptable engineering standards for wireline and wireless communications facilities in particular corridors: - (4) Issue any notices of incompleteness, requests for information, or conduct or commission such studies as may be required to determine whether a permit should be issued.
+As part of the administration of this Chapter, the Village Engineer may: - (1) Adopt regulations governing the placement and modification of communications facilities consistent with the requirements of this Chapter and applicable state and federal law, including regulations governing collocation and resolution of conflicting applications for placement of both wireline and wireless communications facilities; - (2) Interpret the provisions of this Chapter; - (3) Develop acceptable engineering standards for wireline and wireless communications facilities in particular corridors;

-- (5) Develop forms and procedures for submission of applications for placement or modification of wireline and wireless communications facilities, and proposed changes to any wireless support structure consistent with this Chapter; - (6) Determine the amount of and collect, as a condition of the completeness of any application, any fee established by this Chapter that is allowed by state law: - (7) Require, as part of, and as a condition of completeness of any application, notice to members of the public who may be affected by the placement or modification of any above ground wireline or wireless communications facility visible to the public and proposed changes to any above ground wireline or wireless support structure.
-Notice of the proposed work shall be in writing (e.g. doorhanger, letter) to property owners within 250 feet of the proposed location within such rights-of-way, as well as provide notification to any affected homeowners' association or neighborhood association in writing by letter, each concurrent with the application submittal; - (8) Establish deadlines for submission of information related to an application, and extend or shorten deadlines where appropriate and consistent with federal and state laws and regulations; - (9) Subject to appeal as provided herein, determine whether to approve, approve subject to conditions, or deny an application; and - (10) Take such other steps as may be required to timely act upon applications for placement of personal wireless services facilities, including issuing written decisions and entering into agreements to mutually extend the time for action on an application.
+- (4) Issue any notices of incompleteness, requests for information, or conduct or commission such studies as may be required to determine whether a permit should be issued. - (5) Develop forms and procedures for submission of applications for placement or modification of wireline and wireless communications facilities, and proposed changes to any wireless support structure consistent with this Chapter; - (6) Determine the amount of and collect, as a condition of the completeness of any application, any fee established by this Chapter that is allowed by state law: - (7) Establish deadlines for submission of information related to an application, and extend or shorten deadlines where appropriate and consistent with federal and state laws and regulations; - (8) Subject to appeal as provided herein, determine whether to approve, approve subject to conditions, or deny an application; and - (9) Take such other steps as may be required to timely act upon applications for placement of personal wireless services facilities, including issuing written decisions and entering into agreements to mutually extend the time for action on an application.